• Skip to main content

 A closeup of Boston Cream Cupcakes along with a title text overlay graphic with a whisk.

-Boston Cream Cupcakes with vanilla pudding centers are mini, individual servings of Boston Cream Pie.
+Boston Cream Pie Cupcakes with vanilla pudding centers are mini, individual servings of Boston Cream Pie.
 These easy-to-make cupcakes are decadent, delicious, and always a crowd-pleaser!

 A cake plate filled with Boston Cream Cupcakes with chocolate ganache frosting on top.